bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

         +-+
         |♟|
     @   +-+

+As a shorthand, instead of `rr`, we can write `r²`, and for `rrr`, we can write `r³`, etc.
+And since it's difficult to type superscripts like "²" and "³", let's say that for any integer i, `m^i` means "do movement m, i times".
+So, `m^2 = m² = mm`, etc.
+Note that `m^1 = m`, that is, "do m once" is the same as m itself.
+What about `m^0`?.. "do m zero times"?.. that's the same as the identity movement, 1, which means "do nothing"!
+We can also say that `r⁻¹ = l`, and `l⁻¹ = r`.
+That is, moving to the right once is like moving to the left "negative one time".
+And similarly, `r⁻² = l²`, etc.

+### Gluing board fragments together

 So far, we've made board fragments consisting of a single square.
 Now we need a way to describe board fragments with multiple squares.